About this guide

 Before making a decision to move to a different billing arrangement, you need to look carefully at your household's timetables and energy use to see whether time-of-use pricing will work for you.
 To access time-of-use pricing you’ll also need to have an interval or 'smart' meter installed.

 These new electronic meters measure your energy use in half hour intervals.
 With traditional meters you can’t tell how much energy you are using until your bill arrives, but smart meters can be linked to a range of monitors and displays that make your energy use patterns more visible.
 This information can help to inform your household’s habits and help you use energy at cheaper times of the day.
 Contact your energy retailer to see if you can access this option.

 Choose and use energy-efficient appliances

 The price tag doesn't tell the whole story when weighing up the cost of your new television, refrigerator or washing machine.
-If you take into account that all the appliances you have at home take up around 30% of your total energy bills, looking at running costs like a "second price tag" and choosing products accordingly will save you a considerable amount of energy and money over time.
+You will also pay for the energy to run your home appliance.
+You could save a considerable amount of money over time by looking at running costs as a "second price tag" and choosing products accordingly.

 Many appliances that have a less expensive purchase price may end up costing you more in energy costs over the lifetime of the product.
 Choose appliances and technologies that suit your needs and that use the lowest number of watts or megajoules.
 Avoid upgrading to bigger products or those with more features you may never use; this can lock you in to higher energy costs for years to come.